-Today: Bug Visor.
-Tomorrow: Implants
+Today: AR Bug visor.
+Tomorrow: implants

 Today’s version requires clumsy hardware sitting between the user and the data, but tomorrow the hardware will become invisible.
 Current systems like Oculus or HTC Vive make people look like giant bugs.
 But the newest craze Pokémon Go! uses only a phone.
 These and similar technologies will combine computers, cameras, telecommunications and other nifty technology to integrate multiple planes of information over the world as we know it.
-When strong artificial intelligence matures it will meld with shrinking technologies to create an personalized reality for everyone.
+When strong artificial intelligence matures it will meld with shrinking technologies to create a personalized reality for everyone.
 Eventually the hardware will shrink to the size of a contact lens or even an implanted bionic eye.
-Resistance is Futile.